Victorian townhouse renovation and extension

-Clare and Henri Bredenkamp have revived a dilapidated Victorian terrace last used as a university teaching space.
+Clare and Henri have revived a dilapidated Victorian terrace last used as a teaching space

 The couple saw this as an immense opportunity – the lack of original features meant they could create something from scratch.
 ‘There was nothing to be sentimental about keeping, because everything had fallen apart,’ says Henri.
 ‘It meant we could be quite daring with the scale and style of the contemporary additions.’